The Old Age Home(page)

 each other and to larger computers that "serve" them things for you to

-see and do, PCs are new the road to human contact.
+see and do, PCs are the new road to human contact, the essential

 GEEZERS UNITED AGAINST OLD AGE